ArvKrsh/clipboard/README.md

 # CLIPBOARD

 ## Installation
-Install dependencies using `pip install dependency-name`
+Install dependencies using `pip install dependency-name`.

+Db connectivity is needed to save copied texts.
+Database used is postgreSQL.
+Change DB connection in clipboard.py and clipboard_server.py

 ## Steps to start the application